 Experience our version of "Black Friday"!
 Economic viability is a crucial pillar to building community.
 The Atlanta Black Theatre Festival's Afro-Expo Market and Art Gallery connects you with black owned businesses that offer a unique selection of visual, fine and wearable art.
 Start your holiday shopping early while keeping community based businesses in the "black"!
 Enjoy live entertainment, product demonstrations, food trucks and more!
 Admission is FREE with advanced registration.
 The ABTF Black Expo is sure to become one of your favorite things to do in Atlanta!

-Join us each day for an invigorating discussion of black art in American and across the Diaspora.
-Besides admission is FREE with registration!
+Join us each day for an invigorating discussion of blacks in art across the African Diaspora.
+Admission is FREE with registration!

 All the magic happens under one roof at the